Edgar J. Curtis, FACHE

 Edgar J. Curtis has served as president and chief executive officer of Memorial Health System since January 2008.
 Mr. Curtis provides senior-level administrative leadership for the overall strategic direction of the health system.
 He is a Fellow of the American College of Healthcare Executives.

-Mr. Curtis received his master of business administration degree from the University of Illinois at Urbana and his bachelor of science degree in nursing from Southern Illinois University at Edwardsville.
-He began his career as a registered nurse and later served in management and administrative positions at Memorial Medical Center from 1979 to 1993.
-He served as executive vice president and chief operating officer of Memorial Health System and Memorial Medical Center for 14 years from October 1993 to December 2007.
+Mr. Curtis received an honorary Doctor of Humane Letters and his Master of Business Administration from the University of Illinois at Urbana.
+After receiving his Bachelor of Science in Nursing from Southern Illinois University at Edwardsville, he began his career as a registered nurse.
+He later served in management and administrative positions at Memorial Medical Center from 1979 to 1993, and as executive vice president and chief operating officer of Memorial Health System and Memorial Medical Center for 14 years from October 1993 to December 2007.

 Charles Callahan, PhD, MBA, FACHE